VIHATTeam/OMICALL-Flutter-SDK/README.md

 #### Android:

-- Add this settings in `build.gradle`:
+- Add these settings in `build.gradle`:

 ```
 jcenter()